Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 - The same lesson about quantity over quality.
 - The errors of the great mind exceed in number those of the less vigorous one.
 - Being right keeps you in place, being wrong forces you to explore.
-- The error is needed to set off the truth, much as a dark background is required for exhibiting the brightness of a picture.
+- Error is needed to set off the truth, much as a dark background is required for exhibiting the brightness of a picture.
 - Being wrong doesn't unlock new doors in the adjacent possible, but it does force us to look for them.
 - They assumed the results of the experiment was noise, not signal.
-- Human free-association is highly predictable.
 - A paradoxical truth about innovative ideas: good ideas are more likely to emerge in environments that contain a certain amount of noise and error.
 - Interesting, evolution has struck a balance between too much mutation and too much stability.
 - The explore-and-exploit tradeoff.
 The risk and reward tradeoff.